-There are three substantive questions whose resolution affects the form of the welfare calculus: (1) Is the analysis prospective, comparing policies not yet put into place, or retrospective, comparing "as is" and "but for" past policies?
-(2) Is information on the tastes of individual consumers complete or partial, and if partial what welfare measures are relevant to transfers that can actually be fulfilled?
-(3) Should well-being be assessed in terms of the decision-utility postulated to determine economic demand behavior, or in terms of experienced-utility after taste ambiguities and uncertainties are resolved?
-These questions are discussed in Sections 4, 5, and
+There are three substantive issues whose resolution affects the form of the welfare calculus: Is the analysis prospective, comparing policies not yet put into place, or retrospective, comparing "as is" and "but for" past policies?
+Is information on the tastes of individual consumers complete or partial, and if partial what welfare measures are relevant to transfers that can actually be fulfilled?
+Should well-being be assessed in terms of the decision-utility postulated to determine economic demand behavior, or in terms of experienced-utility after taste ambiguities and uncertainties are resolved?
+These issues are discussed in Sections 4, 5, and 6 below.
+In the remainder of this section, we restate for our general model of discrete product choice and neoclassical assumptions the welfare measures introduced in Section 1.
+In this restatement, we will assume that there is a single vector of psychometric noise components that are invariant across the policy scenarios, and treat situations where the noise associated with a "branded" product is assumed to change across scenarios by giving it different indices.
+The case of statistically independent psychometric noise in the two scenarios is then handled by assuming $J_a \cap J_b = \emptyset$.